Moncton: Cityscape

 Moncton generally remains a "low rise" city, but its skyline encompasses buildings and structures with varying architectural styles from many periods.
 The city's most dominant structure is the Bell Aliant Tower, a 127 m microwave communications tower built in 1971.
 When it was constructed, it was the tallest microwave communications tower of its kind in North America.
-It remains the tallest structure in Moncton, dwarfing the neighbouring Place L’Assomption by 46 m.
+It remains the tallest structure in Moncton, dwarfing the neighbouring Place L'Assomption by 46 m.
 Indeed, the Bell Aliant Tower is also the tallest free-standing structure in all four Atlantic provinces.
 Assumption Place is a 20-story office building and the headquarters of Assumption Mutual Life Insurance.
 This building is 81 m tall and tied with Brunswick Square (Saint John) as the tallest building in the province.
 The Blue Cross Centre is a nine-story building in Downtown Moncton.
 It is architecturally distinctive, encompasses a full city block, and is the city's largest office building by square footage.
 It is the home of Medavie Blue Cross and the Moncton Public Library.
 There are about a half dozen other buildings in Moncton between eight and 12 stories, including the Delta Beausejour and Brunswick Crowne Plaza Hotels and the Terminal Plaza office complex.

 Urban parks

-The most popular park in the area is Centennial Park, which contains an artificial beach, lighted cross country skiing and hiking trails, the city's largest playground, lawn bowling and tennis facilities, a boating pond, a treetop adventure course, and Rocky Stone Field, a city owned 2,500 seat football stadium with artificial turf, and home to the Moncton Minor Football Association.
+The most popular park in the area is Centennial Park which has lighted cross country skiing and hiking trails, the city's largest playground, lawn bowling and tennis facilities, a boating pond, a treetop adventure course, and Rocky Stone Field, a city owned 2,500 seat football stadium with artificial turf, and home to the Moncton Minor Football Association.
 The city's other main parks are Mapleton Park in the city's north end, Irishtown Nature Park (one of the largest urban nature parks in Canada) and St. Anselme Park (located in Dieppe).
 The numerous neighbourhood parks throughout the metro Moncton area include Bore View Park (which overlooks the Petitcodiac River), and the downtown Victoria Park, which features a bandshell, flower gardens, fountain, and the city's cenotaph.
 There is an extensive system of hiking and biking trails in Metro Moncton.
 The Riverfront Trail is part of the Trans Canada Trail system, and various monuments and pavilions can be found along its length.